 To help land trusts learn more about this opportunity we talked with Kali Becher, Land Steward with the Vital Ground Foundation in Montana.
 In partnership with Kaniksu Land Trust and the Idaho Department of Lands, Vital Ground received funding from the inaugural round of the Remote Monitoring Grant Program.
 Their project explored a public-private partnership model for using satellite imagery in Upstream Tech’s Lens application to conduct remote monitoring on over 100,000 acres of their overlapping service areas in Idaho and Montana.

 Read on to learn more about the project team’s approach to remote monitoring, the benefits Kali has found from using Lens, and advice she has for land trusts interested in applying to the Remote Monitoring Grant Program.
-Upstream Tech is also hosting an informational session on November 30th for land trusts interested in learning more about Lens.
-Register here.
+You can also watch the recording of our November 30th information session for land trusts interested in learning more about Lens.

 Kali: Vital Ground is an accredited land trust that conserves land for grizzly bears and other wildlife in the northern Rocky Mountains, and our big motivator was capacity.
 We have a very large service area, with 2,000 acres of fee title properties and over 20 conservation easements.
 It can take five hours to drive to a single property, and we even have some multi-day trips.
 At the same time, we’re starting to do more active land management and restoration work with partners.
 That can require more on-the-ground time at certain properties.